PSTAT197-F23/vignette-SVM-KNN/README.md

-# Vignette: K-Nearest Neighbors and Support Vector Machines
+# Vignette: XGBoost and Support Vector Machine

-Vignette on fitting K-Nearest Neighbors and Support Vector Machines to heart data; created as a final project for PSTAT197A for Fall 2023.
+Vignette on fitting and Support Vector Machine and XGBoost to heart data; created as a final project for PSTAT197A for Fall 2023.

 ### Contributors